 -

 Divide Each Part by the Total: For each part of the ratio, divide its value by the total calculated in the previous step.
 This gives you the fractional representation of each part relative to the whole.
-For example, to find the fraction for A in the ratio A:B:C, calculate A / (A + B + C).
+As an example, to find the fraction for A in the ratio A:B:C, calculate A / (A + B + C).

 -